 - Insert a toothpick into the center of each peanut butter ball.
 Dip the ball into the melted chocolate, leaving the top exposed to create the "buckeye" look.
 Let excess chocolate drip off.

 - Place the dipped balls back onto the parchment-lined cutting board.
 Smooth over the toothpick hole by lightly patting it with the toothpick.
+Refrigerate for another 30 minutes or until the chocolate coating is set.

 Notes